 Bill informs me he’s planning on moving there in January 2017 after he’s been home to visit his family for Thanks Giving, Christmas and New Year’s Eve.

 I ask him what life was like before he started travelling.
 Bill used to be a lawyer, he tells me he was also “married three times before travel became his mistress”.
-When I ask him if he gets lonely when he’s away, he responds, “not really, travel has taught me to love myself and I don’t need affirmation from anyone else.”
+When I ask him if he gets lonely when on the road, he responds, “not really, travel has taught me to love myself and I don’t need affirmation from anyone else.”

 Bill hadn’t left America before he sold everything and climbed Mount Kilimanjaro in 2006.
-I ask him how he decided on this adventurous, oddly specific trip.
+But how did he decided on this oddly specific adventure.

 “I Googled ‘best things to do when your 50’ and that came out on top, so I thought why the hell not.”